2 Copywriting Formulas for Converting More Sales

 These triggered emotions come from the benefits it has to offer.

 And the benefits on top of the benefits.
-Or in other words, the big picture.
+In other words, the big picture.

 Let’s piggyback on the protein powder example…